amd/amd_hsmp/README.md

 CPUs.
 Using the amd_hsmp module on earlier CPUs could produce unexpected results, and may cause the processor to operate outside of your motherboard or system specifications.
-Correspondingly, defaults to only executing on AMD Family 19h Model (0 ~ Fh & 30h ~ 3Fh) server line of processors.
+Correspondingly, defaults to only executing on AMD Family 19h Model (0 ~ Fh, 10h ~ 1Fh & 30h ~ 3Fh) EPYC processors.

 Interface
 ---------

-See amd_hsmp.c for details about the SysFS interface.
+See amd_hsmp.h for details about the IOCTL interface.

 BIOS configuration